Benjamin Miller (academic): Research and work

 Miller contributed to the debate on the sources of grand strategy.
 He analyzed U.S. grand strategy by examining how systemic conditions broker domestic/ideational competition on the best strategy.
 He explained how post-9/11 systemic factors facilitated the rise of offensive liberalism and interventionist strategies.
 Miller's Grand Strategy from Truman to Trump book, based on US international strategy, presented the security frameworks that facilitated decision-making under the influence of peace and war.
 Barbara Zanchetta categorized the book as an "interesting and innovative book that accounts for variations and shifts in American grand strategy".
 By defining the book's structure as a "theoretical unanswered puzzle", she also underlined that, from the perspective of a historian, "there are some excessively simplistic claims throughout the book".
 In a round-table on the book, reviewers explicitly stated that Miller and Rubinovitz have authored a "formidable book".
 Grinberg commended the authors for setting readers "on the road to understanding how these changes occur and allows us to have some sense of how to anticipate them in the future".
 Avey said that this book provided a "rich and thought-provoking analysis of the shape and sources of the last seventy-five years of US grand strategy".
 Popescu praised it for proposing a "rigorous theoretical explanation of why grand strategy changes" as well as a "'new course' for Washington's path in the decades to come.
-Restad reported that this book has a "analytic eclecticism" and "innovative theory of great power grand strategy".
+Restad reported that this book has an "analytic eclecticism" and "innovative theory of great power grand strategy".
 David W. Bath established that, throughout the book, the authors "struggle with facts that do not fit their theory" and lack the historical evidence to improve their "theoretical framework".
 He further added that while this was a "well-researched and well-sourced" book and presented an "intriguing theory", it failed to convince due to "constant miscues".